 David Cary, PhD, CFA, is a Professor Emeritus of Finance at California State University, Northridge where he taught for over 25 years.
 He has also been a visiting instructor at USC, UCLA, LSU and the University of Auckland, NZ, and taught twice in the CSU London (UK) Business Semester.
 During his academic career he published many papers in academic journals, served as Chair of the Department twice, and received his department's Outstanding Teaching Award.
 For ten years he taught a course titled "Current Topics in Investments and Capital Markets" in a Masters of Finance program in Hong Kong.
 He was elected twice to the CFALA Board of Governors and was co-director of the CFALA Review Program for two years.
 He served on the CFA Institute Technology Advisory Committee for six years.
 He has also been honored with the CFALA Outstanding Committee Member award and as a Volunteer of the Month.
 He has been teaching CFA review classes for almost twenty years.
 Before obtaining his PhD in Finance, he received his CPA (now inactive) working for Arthur Young and Company (now Ernst and Young).
 Dr. Cary teaches at Levels I and II

-Brian M. Cronin, CFA, CPA is a Vice President in the Corporate Treasury Group at MUFG Americas Holdings Corporation, the US Intermediate Holding Corporation for MUFG, the 5th largest bank in the world.
-Reporting to the Head of Treasury Liquidity Management, Brian specializes in liquidity analysis covering Treasuries, Agency MBS, and other fixed income investments, and deposit as well as wholesale liability strategy.
+Brian M. Cronin, CFA is a Principal at the Cronin Family Office, a diversified family investment group covering commercial real estate, healthcare, life sciences, and manufacturing.
+Previous to forming the family office, Brian was the Vice President in the Corporate Treasury Group at MUFG Americas Holdings Corporation, specializing in liquidity and interest rate risk analysis and investments.
 Brian is a CFA Charterholder, and has a MBA from the University of Southern California, Marshall School of Business, specializing in Financial Analysis and Valuation and Technology Commercialization.
-He is an active CPA in the State of California, and has other inactive designations in accounting and fraud examination.
+He is an inactive CPA in the State of California, and has other inactive designations in accounting and fraud examination.
 Prior to joining MUFG, Brian has had roles at other large financial institutions in their valuation and financial planning and analysis groups.
 Brian has a BS, Cum Laude, from Babson College in Strategic Management.
-Mr. Cronin teaches at Level I and Level II.
+Mr. Cronin teaches at Level I.

 Mohammad R. Safarzadeh, PhD is in the FBE, Marshall School of Business at USC.
 Professor Safarzadeh received his B.S. in economics from Tehran University and M.S. and Ph.D. in economics from Claremont Graduate University.
 He is the author of a book in Mathematical Economics using Mathematica and has published several articles on exchange rate, trade, and finance in refereed journals.
 He teaches courses in econometrics, macroeconomics, risk analysis and forecasting.
 Dr. Safarzadeh teaches in Level I.

-Lauren Semeniuta, CFA, CPA, is a Regional Director in the Financial Advisor Services group at Dimensional Fund Advisors, Lauren Semeniuta is responsible for managing new and ongoing relationships with financial advisors.
-Lauren joined Dimensional in 2015 and spent a year focused on subadvisory clients in the Institutional group.
-Lauren currently works primarily with wirehouse and broker-dealer affiliated advisors.
-Previously, Lauren worked as a manager in the accounting, valuation, and analytics group at Deloitte, where she led teams in advising public and private companies and financial institutions in addressing technical accounting and structuring issues related to complex financial instruments and transactions, including debt and equity financing, derivative hedging, consolidations, and securitizations.
-Lauren began her career in the advisory practice at PricewaterhouseCoopers, focused on business process improvement, internal controls, and accounting issues for clients primarily in the financial services and real estate industries.
+Lauren Semeniuta, CFA, CPA, CPWA(R) is a Vice President and Regional Investment Consultant at T. Rowe Price.
+In this role, Lauren is responsible for delivering investment insights and analytic tools to the advisor community in the Los Angeles area.
+Lauren joined T. Rowe in 2021 and previously spent 6 years at Dimensional Fund Advisors working with advisor and institutional clients on the West Coast.
+Prior to her time at DFA, Lauren worked as a manager in the accounting, valuation, and analytics group at Deloitte, where she led teams in advising public and private companies and financial institutions in addressing technical accounting and structuring issues related to complex financial instruments and transactions, including debt and equity financing, derivative hedging, consolidations, and securitizations.
 Lauren holds a BA in business-economics from the University of California, Los Angeles, with a minor in accounting.
-Lauren is a CPA in the state of California and a CFA charterholder.
+Lauren is a CPA in the state of California and a CFA Charterholder.
 Ms. Semeniuta teaches at Level I.